SwiftData

 Swift-native predicates

-Query and filter your data using expressions that are type-checked by the compiler so you can catch typos and mistakes during development.
+Query and filter your data using native Swift types that can be checked by the compiler so you can catch issues earlier during development.
 Predicates provide compile-time errors when your expressions can’t be mapped to the underlying storage engine.

 let simpleFood = #Predicate<Recipe> { recipe in